leny/pandri/README.md

 Return the (beautified or not) data of the store as json.

         toJSON: ( beautify = no, indentSize = 4 ) ->
-            JSON.stringify _content, no, ( if beautify then indentSize else no )
+            JSON.stringify @_content, no, ( if beautify then indentSize else no )

 ### store = Pandri.get( name )